Feature Intensity Mapping: Polycyclic Aromatic Hydrocarbon Emission from All Galaxies Across Cosmic Time: Feature Intensity Mapping

 \subsection{Power Spectrum}

-We measure the information from spectral-intensity maps in the spherical harmonics space, where the auto and cross angular power spectra $C_{\ell,\lambda\lambda'}$ characterize the covariance of the field.
-We focus on large-scale covariance on clustering scales, where the emission sources trace the underlying large-scale structure, and we neglect higher-order effects such as redshift-space distortions and lensing magnification.
+We measure the information from spectral-intensity maps in the spherical harmonics space, where the auto- and cross-angular power spectra $C_{\ell,\lambda\lambda'}$ characterize the covariance of the field.
+We focus on large-scale covariance on clustering scales, where the emission sources trace the underlying LSS, and we neglect higher-order effects such as redshift-space distortions and lensing magnification.
 We also ignore fluctuations from nonlinear clustering and Poisson noise.
 Since large-scale fluctuations can be fully described by a Gaussian probability distribution, the $C_{\ell,\lambda\lambda'}$'s capture all two-point information on large scales.
 This framework follows previous work \citep{Cheng:2023, Cheng:2024}.

 The observed power spectrum is the sum of contributions from the signal (only the clustering component is considered) and noise:

 Here, the boldface $\mathbf{C}_{\ell}$ denotes the angular power spectrum matrix of size $N_{\rm filt}\times N_{\rm filt}$, where $N_{\rm filt}$ is the number of observing filters, and each element is given by the cross spectra of maps observed in filters $\alpha$ and $\beta$, $\mathbf{C}_{\ell,\alpha\beta}$.